 Flickr hosts over 10 million photos on its platform and has a large community of collaborators.
 Unlike the other options on our list, Flickr is just for photos.
 It does offer a free option, but that caps at 1,000 photos.
-This translates to 2 to 3 GB of photos, depending on the size of each.
-If you opt for a paid plan, you’ll pay $6.99 per month for a TB of storage.
+This translates to 2 to 3 GB of images, depending on the size of each.
+If you opt for a paid plan, you’ll pay $6.99 monthly for a TB of storage.

 Con: This is one of the most expensive storage options on the list.

 If you are already utilizing the many benefits of Amazon Prime, here’s another one you should consider: Amazon Photos.
 It comes free for those who already belong to Amazon Prime.
 So Prime members get 5GB of free storage for photos and videos.
 If you need more space than that, plans begin at $1.99 per month.

 Con: If you aren’t interested in Amazon Prime’s many benefits, the yearly cost of $119 is too much to pay to store photos.